 House-sitting is not suitable for those who have dependents or pets of their own, who need to know where the next month's income is coming from, who are unable to live out of a suitcase, or who are intolerant of other people's eccentricities.

 Make money from home-selling parties.

-Mind My House: Accessible international site linking homeowners and potential sitters
+Mind My House: accessible international website with a community feel that links homeowners and potential sitters.

-Nomador: Pet-sitting community site, with emphasis on free house-sits
+Nomador: international pet-sitting community site, with an emphasis on free house-sits.

 HouseCarers: established in 2000, this Australian firm has global coverage.

 Homesitters: this company covers many higher-end properties and as their employee, you're supported by head office staff.

 Subscribe today for just £29 for 12 issues...